-This page provides an overview of the Energy Community Dispute Resolution and Negotiation Centre's activities, including ongoing cases.
-It also highlights a number of reference energy disputes cases.
+This page provides an overview of the Energy Community Dispute Resolution and Negotiation Centre's activities.
+It also highlights a selection of reference energy disputes cases.

 Ten years after the launch of the Achmea arbitration, the Court of Justice of the EU finally renders its ruling on the compatibility of bilateral investment treaty arbitration (BIT) and the legal order of the EU